Hannah Robinson

 How have you interacted with our alumni network?

-I have reached out to various FSU Law alums who are state agency employees here in Tallahassee, as well as attorneys back home in Pensacola, for their advice on how they got where they are and the kinds of experiences I should seek out as I work towards a career in public interest law!
+I have reached out to various FSU Law alums who are state government employees here in Tallahassee, as well as attorneys back home in Pensacola, for their advice on how they got where they are and the kinds of experiences I should seek out as I work towards a career in public interest law!
 Many of them have helped me by introducing me to other professionals, advising me on different programs or opportunities to look into, and just taking time out of their day to speak with me and give me some guidance.
 All of the FSU Law alums I've had the pleasure of speaking to thus far have been very personable and willing to sit with me, and it feels like they really want to help us in our endeavors.
-Tallahassee especially is a hot spot for government employees, many of whom have ties to FSU Law and are often happy to help us out!
+Tallahassee especially is a hot spot for government employees, many of whom have ties to FSU Law and are often happy to help us!
+Even though I want to practice outside of Florida, the alumni network has been an invaluable resource.

 What has been the best experience you have had at the College of Law thus far?